‘Fixer Upper’ Star Joanna Gaines Finally Addresses Rumors She Is Leaving The Show For A New Business

 The rumors claimed that Joanna is tired of starring on Fixer Upper and is looking to launch a business venture in the beauty industry.
 In fact, inside sources claimed that Joanna was starting to show up late on set and seemed tired of renovating houses.
 The ads seemed to back up the reports, though Joanna firmly denied her involvement with Derma Folia, which now appears to be a scam involving several celebrity names.

 According to Snopes, the facial cream ads are part of a larger scam that has used other celebrity images in the past.
-The skin cream has been called different names of the past few years but is the same product.
+The skin cream has been called different names the past few years, but is the same product.
 Joanna was just an unfortunate victim of the company’s false advertisement, which also sparked rumors of her departure.

 Despite all the negative rumors, it doesn’t sound like Chip and Joanna are going away anytime soon.
-Fox News reports that their passion for the show and relationship with each other is stronger than ever.
+Fox News reported that their passion for the show and relationship with each other is stronger than ever.
 Although the two obviously lead busy lives between their show and real estate business, they still make time for one-on-one dates every week.

 “Since Chip and I try to go on a date night once a week, we don’t feel the need to keep holidays like Valentine’s Day all to ourselves,” she stated.